icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 Operational **technical systems** that enable data sharing (trust framework) and processing (e.g. calculation).

 #### Data Licensing & Legal
-Develop standard legal data licences that allow restricted data to flow securely across the market, with consent, in alignment with [Data Sensitivity Classes](common_policies.md#Data-Sensitivity-Classes).
+Develop standard **legal** data licences that allow restricted data to flow securely across the market, with consent, in alignment with [Data Sensitivity Classes](common_policies.md#Data-Sensitivity-Classes).

 This includes key policies, such as conditions for participation, roles and responsibilities.

 Outputs of this group address the necessary licences and requirements for a functioning access control.

 #### Engagement & Communications
-Convene and bring people together to ensure common understanding of what is being done, why and how.
+**Convene** and bring people together to ensure common understanding of what is being done, why and how.

 Address the user experience (whether business or consumer), signposting and addressing how to inspire behavioural change.

-Create **awareness**, **engagement** and impact with stakeholders.
+Create **awareness**, **engagement** and **impact** with stakeholders.

+#### Policy
+Address potential **policy** interventions.

+From a business perspective, this may include potential for corporate policy or changes in procurement.

+From a government perspective, this may include policy, regulatory or code-based interventions.

 #### Group makeup
 The membership of these groups is designed to represent a range of different